graphic says how to enable fractional scaling in fedora by omg linux

 My ‘goldilocks’ scale

-If you notice performance issues after you enable fractional scaling on Fedora you should switch back to a round scale (100% or 200%) and disable it by running:
+If you notice performance issues after enabling fractional scaling on Fedora first switch back to a round scale (100% or 200%) and then disable fractional scaling by running this command:

 gsettings set org.gnome.mutter experimental-features "[]"

-So that’s how to enable fractional scaling in Fedora (if you’re using the GNOME desktop and you’re aware of the potential issues that may occur from enabling it).
+That is how to enable fractional scaling in Fedora —if you’re using the GNOME desktop and you’re aware of the potential issues that may occur from enabling it.